| Verb | Frequency |

 Tier 2

 Exercise 3 (Extension of Ex.
-3 from Vectors) Verify that the following verbs are represented in the lemma column: enjoy, hit, find, begin.
-If they are in the data frame, print their frequency information.
+3 from Vectors) Check if the following verbs are represented in the lemma column: enjoy, hit, find, begin.
+If they are, then print their frequency information.

 Exercise 4 (Extension of Ex.
 4 from Vectors) Use which() to find the rows where the frequency is greater than 200, and then print the lemma and frequency of those rows only.